layout image

 Learning Objectives

-At the completion of this section, you should be able to:
+On completion of this section, you should be able to:

 Patient Assessment

-Thorough assessment is important when caring for patients with a subcutaneous infusion and should include monitoring of the patient1 and the subcutaneous cannula site2, the device and equipment3, and compatibility of drugs being administered.4,5
+Thorough assessment is important when caring for patients with a subcutaneous infusion and should include monitoring of the patient1 and the cannula site2, the device and equipment3, and compatibility of drugs being administered.4,5

 Symptom assessment